 Environmental and Resource Use Challenges, 7.5 credits

 Can natural resources be used sustainably without creating new environmental challenges?
-This course equips you with the tools to understand the connections between resource use, consumption, and societal change.
+This course explores tools to understand the connections between resource use, consumption, and societal change.

 A person in urban environment on a bicycle.